rawhex/hidiot.com/_docs/developing_on_hidiot/how_the_hidiot_handles_values.md

 A computer that you built yourself, from the components up, that you soldered yourself to a professional PCB, is now running code that you've written.
 You understand what the code does.
 You understand what the hardware does.
 You understand how the code and the hardware interact.
 You even know what voltage is being supplied to the LED.

-> Any sufficiently advanced technology is indistinguishable from magic. - Arthur C. Clarke
+> Any sufficiently advanced technology is indistinguishable from magic - *Arthur C. Clarke*

 You've just changed the whole of electronic hardware and software from being magic to being something you now understand.
 Never again will you look at remote control, a TV or even a games console and wonder how it works, knowing you'll never truly understand.
 If you genuinely wnat to understand how something electronic works down at the software and component level, you now have the tools to be able to do that.